 Cabanis, D., 2000.
 Application of object-orientation to HDL-based designs.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as:

 |PDF (.pdf supplied by EThOS) - Submitted Version|